- Download our Moving to Oman Guide (PDF)

-The standard of education and schools in Oman has improved in recent years, thanks to increased spending by the government.
-But thanks to the language barrier and cultural challenges, expat parents generally choose to send their children to private international schools in Oman, or send them to boarding school in their home country.
+Finding the right school in Oman can be tricky.
+The standard of public education has improved with increased government spending and continuous reforms, but these schools are more suited to Omani nationals.
+Due to the language barrier and cultural challenges, expat parents generally choose to send their children to private international schools in Oman or boarding school in their home country.

 Public schools in Oman

-Government schools largely cater for Omani nationals.
+Government schools largely cater to Omani nationals.
 Classes are taught in Arabic and follow an Islamic curriculum.
-Non-Muslim expats therefore may have difficulty enrolling their children in local schools in Oman.

 International schools in Oman